 The green plus icon on top of the editing window on the right will present an overview of lots of stuff you can add, but you'll obviously use one of the options in the "create a new page" part.

 The green plus icons inside the editing window allows you to add a page directly, in this example respectively before and after the existing "Root page" page.

-You can also add several pages at once with the "Functions" item from the "Web" menu:
+You can also add several pages at once, following this guide on the TYPO3 website.